 And in the end, when John reveals the final act of God’s cosmic drama, it is a tree that again holds center stage: the tree of life… the tree of abundance… the tree of healing… the tree of reconciliation.
 These are John’s words from Revelation 22:2-3: “…through the middle of the street of the city; also, on either side of the river, was the tree of life with its twelve kinds of fruit, yielding its fruit each month.
 The leaves of the tree were for the healing of the nations.
 No longer will there be anything accursed…”

-Because a tree is the symbol of abundant life both in scripture and in nature, and because it captures the essence of the unconditional, sacrificial love by which God created and sustains all life on Earth, we have chosen from our children’s Creation Justice library to read for the Earth Day Sunday homily Shel Silverstein’s classic, The Giving Tree.”
+It is because a tree is the symbol of abundant life both in scripture and in nature, and because it captures the essence of the unconditional, sacrificial love by which God created and sustains all life on Earth, that we chose from our children’s Creation Justice library to read for the Earth Day Sunday homily Shel Silverstein’s classic, The Giving Tree.

-In recognition of Arbor Day and trees in particular, can you list 20 positive things that trees do for you and for the planet as a whole?
-If that question ‘leaves’ you ‘stumped’ or ‘out-on-a-limb’ allow me to direct your attention to the latest edition of Treehugger.com and Melissa Breyer’s article that offers up a cool 20 reasons to love trees.
-You can find it HERE.
+Now, let’s close this post with a tree challenge.
+In recognition of Arbor Day, can you list 20 positive things that trees do to enable and enhance life on Earth?
+If that question leaves you stumped or out-on-a-limb, allow me to direct your attention to Treehugger.com and Melissa Breyer’s article that offers up a cool 20 reasons to love trees.
+You can find it by searching for 20 Reasons to Really Love Trees. [www.treehugger.com/random-reasons-really-love-trees-4857713]

 And he showed me a river of the water of life, clear as crystal, coming from the throne of God and of the Lamb, in the middle of its street.
 On either side of the river was the tree of life, bearing twelve kinds of fruit, yielding its fruit every month; and the leaves of the tree were for the healing of the nations.~ Revelaion 22:1-2